DannyPhongcoderso1/DL-retinal-vessel-segmentation-final/README.md

 ![SegFormer training curves](docs/images/segformer_training_curves.png)

-## Kết Quả Định Lượng
+## Quantitative Results

-Bảng dưới đây là kết quả tổng hợp cuối trên DRIVE test set sau transfer learning.
-Logits được đưa qua sigmoid và nhị phân hóa bằng threshold tương ứng với từng mô hình.
+The table below summarizes the final results on the DRIVE test set after transfer learning.
+Logits are passed through sigmoid and binarized using the threshold specific to each model.

 | Model | Threshold | Dice/F1 | IoU | Accuracy | Precision | Recall |
 | --- | ---: | ---: | ---: | ---: | ---: | ---: |